PaulioRandall/firefly-go/spec/firefly-v2-didactylos.md

 # Firefly

-Firefly is a toy programming language built on the following ideas:
+Firefly is a toy programming language influenced by Go and built on the following concepts and principles:

 - Fantasy themed
 - Specification first